gerardpuchebonjorn/ioannidis/README.md

 ### CLI arguments removed
 - **`--qc-nonstrict`** — was already marked as deprecated in the original (`"Deprecated alias; default behavior is nonstrict"`).
 Removed entirely.
 - **`minimac4`** as an option for `--impute-engine` — not yet implemented.
 Reserved as a future option in the codebase but removed from the CLI choices for now.
+The method itself has also been COMMENTED in pipeline.py.

 ### Bug fix
 - The error message inside `reference_split_vcf_for` referenced the old argument name `--reference-split-template`.
 Updated to `--reference-vcf-template` for consistency with the new CLI.